rackerlabs/support-how-to/content/how-to/cloud-servers/cloud-servers-faq/index.md

 You can [reboot your server](/support/how-to/reboot-your-server).
 You can [restore from a backup](/support/how-to/create-an-image-of-a-server-and-restore-a-server-from-a-saved-image).
-You can [boot into an emergency rescue mode](/support/how-to/rescue-mode) and attempt fix the problem.
+You can [boot into an emergency rescue mode](/support/how-to/rescue-mode) and attempt to fix the problem.
 You have many options to recover from mistakes, but the easiest is to keep regular backups and to [make a fresh backup](/support/how-to/best-practices-for-backing-up-your-data-cloud-block-storage-versus-cloud-backup) before attempting any major configuration changes or installing new software.